hbrackney/StatsApp/README.md

 To end the website run and to regain typing ability in command line or terminal press `Crtl + C`.

 ## Changelog
+05-12-2024 (LS): Updated README to expand explanations and images.
+Added tests to dash_apps. </br>
 02-12-2024 (HB): Fixed Page mapping and added more comments to dash_apps.py and tests </br>
 01-12-2024 (SS): Completed Regressions page.
 Note: I added scikit-learn to the dependencies, so install that before running again. </br>
 19-11-2024 (LS): Added description to the About page. </br>